danielhwile/Searchy/readme.md

 ## Usage

+Searchy is currently available at https://danielhwile.github.io/Searchy/

-Searchy is not currently hosted at this time.
+Mobile Use is not reccomended at this time.
+Better Mobile interface to come at a later date.